 $manager->delete( $id ); $manager->delete( $ids ); $manager->delete( $item ); $manager->delete( $items );

-The method delete() can remove a single or multiple entries by ID as well as single or multiple items at once, which is preferable to reduce the number of executed statements.
+delete() can remove a single entry or multiple entries by ID as well as a single item or multiple items at once, which is preferable to reduce the number of executed statements.

 Manage related items#

 For domains which have a list table, you can reference items from other domains and retrieve them together with the item when using

 Referencing foreign items is available for these domains: